Lapricode/robotic_manipulators_playground/README.md

-# A Playground for Serial Robotic Manipulators with Obstacles Avoidance in a Planar Workspace
+# A Playground for Serial Robotic Manipulators, with Obstacles Avoidance in a Planar Workspace

 ## Introduction